 Cruise ships need staff.
-They need bar staff, managerial staff, tour guides, waitresses, trainers for the gym, reception and clerks, musicians for the jazz night, nannies for the kid’s club.
+They need bar staff, managerial staff, tour guides, waitresses, trainers for the gym, reception and clerks, musicians for the jazz night, and nannies for the kid’s club.
 Those staff get paid.
 You know what else those staff do?
 Travel to a crapload of different countries!

-Most cruise ship jobs are contract based, and offer a monthly salary which includes accommodation and food (that means you get to save pretty much everything).
+Most cruise ship jobs are contract-based and offer a monthly salary which includes accommodation and food (that means you get to save pretty much everything).
 The lifestyle is also interesting, with a lot of guest interaction and a diverse staff on board that you’ll have as workmates.

 Get started by: All cruise lines need staff!
 Just inquire and apply.
 All Cruise Jobs is a specialist site that might be helpful.